 Support is provided to NRLs ensuring full characterisation of Avian paramyxoviruses viruses isolated/detected.
-This will include a variety of laboratory analyses to determine the virus subtype, its pathogenicity and analysis to reveal relationships to other viruses that may be circulating in Europe or outside in order to inform origin and spread together with virus evolution note this will depend on the level of submission of viruses to the EURL which cannot be predicted with any certainty and by definition will depend on many variables including level of infection/disease in the field
+This will include a variety of laboratory analyses to determine the virus subtype, its pathogenicity and analysis to reveal relationships to other viruses that may be circulating in Europe or outside in order to inform origin and spread together with virus evolution.

-- -) Determining the intracerebral pathogenicity index (ICPI); - -) Determining basic amino acids composition adjacent to the cleavage site of the F0 protein in the virus and phylogenetic analysis; - -) Antigenic grouping of viruses; - -) Limited phylogenetic analysis to assist in epidemiological investigations.
+- Determining the intracerebral pathogenicity index (ICPI); - Determining basic amino acids composition adjacent to the cleavage site of the F0 protein in the virus and phylogenetic analysis; - Antigenic grouping of viruses; - Limited phylogenetic analysis to assist in epidemiological investigations.